-The truth is that there is no right answer; you can do both and even combine these two options.
-To prepare food at home is a wonderful way to feed your baby, because it presents food in its freshest form.
+The truth is that there is no right answer; you can do either or even combine these two options.
+Preparing food at home is a wonderful way to feed your baby because it presents food in its freshest form.
 However, sometimes it seems like an impossible task.

 Now, it is not always feasible to prepare pureed meals every day, so a good technique is to choose one “cooking” day and prepare lots of different recipes and freeze them.
-Therefore, you can only defrost one portion at a time and save the rest for later.
+Therefore, you can defrost one portion at a time and save the rest for later.
 This can be very time effective and cheaper than buying ready-to-eat jars from the supermarket, but it does require time, organization, and preparation.
 Preparing food at home requires absolute hygiene; make sure you keep all the utensils and equipment clean.

 - It is made with natural food.

 - It doesn’t contain sugar or sugar substitutes.

 - It has low or no sodium.

 - It doesn’t contain preservatives.